-Please join us on Friday, June 21, 2019, 9 am, when Marcus Bullock, CEO of Flikshop, will be our guest on Criminal Justice Insider with Babz Rawls Ivy & Jeff Grant – The Voice of CT Criminal Justice.
+On Friday, June 21, 2019, 9 am, Marcus Bullock, CEO of Flikshop, was our guest on Criminal Justice Insider with Babz Rawls Ivy & Jeff Grant – The Voice of CT Criminal Justice.
 Live on WNHH 103.5 FM New Haven and live-streaming at newhavenindependent.org.
 Rebroadcast at 5 pm.
+24/7 Podcast links below.
 Sponsored by the Community Foundation for Greater New Haven – Now More Than Ever.

 From Marcus: I launched one of the most impactful apps in the Apple App Store and Android Google Play stores…Flikshop.